pachyderm/pachyderm/doc/concepts/data-concepts/provenance.md

 is becoming a necessity for many organizations that work with sensitive data.

 Pachyderm implements provenance for both commits and repositories.
-Therefore, you can track revisions of the data and understand the connection between the data stored in one repository and the results in the other repository.
-Therefore, you can track the data transformation process across multiple datasets.
+You can track revisions of the data and understand the connection between the data stored in one repository and the results in the other repository.

 Collaboration takes data provenance even further.
-You can make any dataset available to other members of your team.
-When many data scientists have access to the same dataset, they can conduct their own experiments with the data and identify better data analysis processes by using separate branches.
+Provenance enables teams of data scientists across the globe to build on each other work, share, transform, and update datasets while automatically maintaining a complete audit trail so that all results are reproducible.

 The following diagram demonstrates how provenance works: